-- 11.3.1 Temporary cash surpluses must be held only in such public and private sector investments in accordance with the appropriate policy. - 11.3.2 The Executive Team is responsible for establishing and monitoring an appropriate investment strategy and policy. - 11.3.3 The Chief Financial Officer is responsible for advising the Executive Team on investments and shall report periodically to the Executive Team concerning the performance of investments held.
+- 11.3.1 Temporary cash surpluses must be held only in such public and private sector investments in accordance with the appropriate policy. - 11.3.2 The Finance and Performance Committee is responsible for establishing and monitoring an appropriate investment strategy and policy. - 11.3.3 The Chief Financial Officer is responsible for advising the committee on investments

+Leeds and York Partnership NHS Foundation Trust - Standing Financial Instructions - 2023 and shall report periodically concerning the performance of investments held.

 11.3.4 The Chief Financial Officer will prepare detailed procedural instructions on investment operations and on the records to be maintained.
-The Foundation Trust's Treasury Management policy will incorporate guidance from Monitor as appropriate.
+The Foundation Trust's Treasury Management policy will incorporate guidance from NHS England as appropriate.